 Conservation success stories

-The European Parliament voted for measures to support sustainable fishing and against proposals ...
+The European Parliament voted in October for measures to support sustainable fishing, and against ...

 NEW: Conservation Pulse

 - Download September 2015 edition

 Check out the new Conservation Pulse !
 A new monthly communiqué to share recent conservation achievements – especially those contributing to the Global Goals and Drivers of WWF’s new Global Conservation Programme.
 It shows what can be achieved when we work together and focus on successes that can be replicated at scale – and help fulfil our mission to stop the degradation of the planet’s natural environment and build a future in which people live in harmony with nature.